Trojaner/RAS_Simplified/README.md

 ## Customize Hyperparameters
 **sample_ratio**: Average sample ratio for each RAS step.
 For instance, setting **sample_ratio** to 0.5 on a sequence of 4096 tokens will result in the noise of averagely 2048 tokens to be updated during each RAS step.

-**replace_with_flash_attn**: Setting this will replace the attention kernel from torch.nn.functional.scaled_dot_product_attention to flash-attn.
-Please follow the [official document](https://github.com/Dao-AILab/flash-attention) to install flash-attn first.

 **error_reset_steps**: The dense sampling steps inserted between the RAS steps to reset the accumulated error.
 Please use a string separated with commas for this parameter, such as "12,22".

 **metric**: The metric used for identifying the importance of regions during the sampling process.
 Currently support "l2norm" and "std".